JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Peter's Mother-in-law - restoration of health

+Context: Jesus healed Peter's mother-in-law of a fever, enabling her to rise and serve them.

 - ΔOS = +0.30 (Cured of fever, restored to function)
 - VSA = 0.58
 - Tc = 0.20 (Short term illness vs death risk)